-- The Regulations referred to throughout this chapter, unless otherwise stated, are The Education (Student Support) (Wales) Regulations 2013.
-This chapter provides guidance on the Disabled Students' Allowances (DSAs) for full-time students (regulation 29), part-time students (regulation 100), DSAs for full-time distance learning students (regulation 83) and postgraduate students (Part 13). - DSAs for full-time students are part of the grants for living and other costs payable under Part 5 of The Education (Student Support) (Wales) Regulations 2013.
-Guidance on the other grants payable under Part 5 can be found in the following guidance chapters: - 'Assessing Financial Entitlement' (Maintenance Grant, Special Support Grant and Higher Education Grant); and - 'Grants for Dependants' (Adult Dependants' Grant, Childcare Grant and Parents' Learning Allowance).
+1. The Regulations referred to throughout this chapter, unless otherwise stated, are The Education (Student Support) (Wales) Regulations 2015.
+This chapter provides guidance on the Disabled Students' Allowances (DSAs) for full-time students (regulation 25), part-time students (regulation 93), DSAs for full-time distance learning students (regulation 76) and postgraduate students (Part 13).

+DSAs for full-time students are part of the grants for living and other costs payable under Part 5 of The Education (Student Support) (Wales) Regulations 2015 (as amended).
+Guidance on the other grants payable under Part 5 of the 2015 Regulations is provided separately in the following guidance chapters:

+- 'Assessing Financial Entitlement' (Maintenance Grant, Special Support Grant and Higher Education Grant); and - 'Grants for Dependants' (Adult Dependants' Grant, Childcare Grant and Parents' Learning Allowance).